sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Then launch Dato again.

+#### How can I show smart lists from the Reminders app in Dato?

+Dato can only show normal lists. macOS does not let third-party apps access smart lists.

 #### How can I make the text in Dato be more easily readable?

 Try turning off the “Vibrancy” setting.
 You can also try increasing the text size with the “Larger text” setting.